What is autism?

 Support Groups

-We have support groups running regularly for carers looking after someone with autism, including specialist groups for carers of children and young people .
+We have face-to-face and online support groups running regularly for carers looking after autistic people, including specialist groups for carers of children and young people.
 It’s a chance to talk to others who understand, and share tips and advice.
-They are very relaxed, informal get-togethers – held at places like local cafes, and now on Zoom.
+They are very relaxed, informal get-togethers.

 I’ve got more ideas of how to manage future issues we might face and I have a reduced sense of stress.